Since the 2016 revision of the FIPJP rules, Article 39 requires players to wear fully enclosed shoes.

-When playing on a terrain marked with strings, as a matter of common-sense safety you should NEVER go barefoot or wear open-toe or open-heel shoes or sandals.
+(2) Simply as a matter of common-sense safety, if you are playing on a terrain marked with strings, you should never play barefoot or wearing open-toe or open-heel shoes or sandals.

-If you’re playing a friendly game on a terrain without strings, feel free to relax in those sandals. 🙂
+(3) If you’re playing an informal, friendly game on a terrain without strings, feel free to relax in those sandals. 🙂